 You need to understand this.
 The big funds and institutions that drive the market with 100’s or 1000’s of contracts keep buying all day long.
 By trading with smaller size, the individual trader is in effect able to cut in line and get in front of all this institutional buying or selling.
 In my opinion, smaller size is one of the greatest advantages that individual traders have!

 The real secret sauce to volatility breakout trading is to combine the entry method with additional information.
-The price action over the past several days can have a large influence on the profitability of the current day’s volatility breakout signal.
+Additional factors like market volatility and price action over the past several days can have a large influence on the profitability of the current day’s volatility breakout signal.
 In fact, If you are not aware of this additional element of the strategy, it is unlikely that you will find volatility breakout trading to be profitable.
-Sign up for for the free NAS Trading newsletter so that you will be informed when my next article on volatility breakout trading is released.
-In fact, I am currently working on a strategy report for the subscribers area that details some very effective breakout strategies for the Euro.
-Click here to sign up.
+Click here to for my free email list.